 additionally keyed under the top-level site, the data it has access to on A

-will be different than the data on B. This will prevent a tracker from storing
+will be different from the data on B. This will prevent a tracker from storing

 an identifier in their cookies when visited directly and then retrieving that